ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > of text).
 {: .callout}

-Apart from basic features of Python, these are all the tools we should need.

 # UNSC scraper overview

 Now that we have some idea of what requests and lxml do, let's use them to scrape UNSC data.
-We will modularise our scraper as follows:
+We will modularise our scraper design as follows:

-1. A `get_year_urls` function will return a list of year URLs to scrape resolutions from
+1. A `get_year_urls` function will return a list of year URLs to scrape resolutions from.
 2. A function `get_resolutions_for_year` will return an object like `{'date': '1962', 'symbol': 'S/RES/174 (1962)', 'title': 'Admission of new Members to the UN: Jamaica', 'url': 'http://www.un.org/en/ga/search/view_doc.asp?symbol=S/RES/174(1962)'}` for each resolution at the given page URL.
-3. The scraper script will run `get_year_urls`, and then `get_resolutions_for_year` for each year and write the resolutions in CSV to the file `unsc-resolutions.csv`
+3. The scraper script will run `get_year_urls`, and then `get_resolutions_for_year` for each year and write the resolutions in CSV to the file `unsc-resolutions.csv`.

 # Spidering pages of UNSC resolutions

 We'll start by compiling a list of URLs to scrape.
-We will write a Python function called `get_year_urls`, which is to get the set of URLs listing resolutions, which we will scrape in turn.
+We will write a Python function called `get_year_urls`.
+Its job is to get the set of URLs listing resolutions, which we will later scrape.

 For a start, the following function will extract and return a list of the URLs linked to from the starting page: